Quasi-degenerate resonant eigenstate doublets of two quantum emitters in a closed waveguide: Doublets of Resonant Eigenstates

-For definiteness, throughout the analysis, we shall fix the coupling constant and the waveguide length to $\gamma=10^{-4}$ and $L=40\pi$, respectively (recall that the energies are expressed in units of $m$ and lengths in units of $m^{-1}$).
-The emitter excitation energy, instead, will be varied in the range
+For definiteness, throughout the analysis, we shall fix the coupling constant and the waveguide length to $\gamma=10^{-4}$ and $L=40\pi$, respectively (recall that the energies are expressed in units of m and lengths in units of m$^{-1}$).
+The emitter positions are set at $x_1=0$ and $x_2=d$.
+The~emitter excitation energy, instead, will be varied in the range

-which, as we shall see in the following, is sufficient to identify a diversified phenomenology.
+which, as~we shall see in the following, is sufficient to identify a diversified~phenomenology.